-As your due date draws near, you’re probably looking forward to losing your big belly and extra baby weight.
+As your due date draws near, you’re probably looking forward to finally meeting your little one.

 But there’s one thing you may not look forward to losing: Your thick, shiny pregnancy locks.

 It’s not your imagination.
 Most women find that pregnancy makes their hair thicker.
 And it’s not the stress of having a newborn that’s making your hair fall out!
 Here’s what’s up with your pregnancy hair, what you can expect postpartum, and what you can do about it.

 One of the first to spike is human chorionic gonadotropin, or hCG.
 That’s the hormone your pregnancy test measured and its rising levels indicated that you were pregnant.
 Pregnancy also causes several other hormone levels to rise, including estrogen, progesterone, oxytocin, and prolactin.
 Your blood volume also rose during pregnancy, to as much as 50 percent greater volume than normal by your due date.

 Immediately after your baby is born, several of your hormone levels drop quickly, including estrogen and progesterone.
 Those hormones will be almost back to normal levels within 24 hours after birth, although prolactin will stay high as long as you’re breast-feeding.

 Your blood volume also decreases, but its drop is more gradual.
 It gets back to normal a few weeks after your baby arrives.

 Hormones are the biggest reason for your pregnancy hair changes and postpartum hair loss.

 During pregnancy, your high levels of estrogen prevented your usual rate of hair loss.
 Normally, your hair falls out in small amounts every day.
 During pregnancy, your hair loss decreases.
 The effect is compounded by your increased blood volume and circulation, which also causes your hair to fall out less than normal.